-At 30 June 2018, the Company had \$2.7 million in cash and cash equivalents, which includes \$402,000 of restricted cash.
-The Board is satisfied that the Company's current cash resources and return from cash investments are sufficient to fund the Group's minimum expenditure commitments for a period of at least 12 months from the date of signing this report.
+At 30 June 2019, the Company had \$5 million in cash and cash equivalents, which includes \$402k of restricted cash.
+The Board is satisfied that the Company's current cash resources are sufficient to fund the Group's minimum expenditure commitments for a period of at least 12 months from the date of signing this report.